SLCC Honors Program

 Students participate in two Enrichment Experiences of their choice per semester, ranging from Faculty Film Night to attending the Tanner Forum on Social Ethics.
 These experiences build community, a sense of belonging, and enrich student learning.
 Students will document and reflect on these experiences in their ePortfolio.

-Cohorts and Connections
+Connections

 Reflective ePortfolios

 All Honors students showcase their learning and reflect on their experiences in their ePortfolio.
 Strong ePortfolio pedagogy has been recognized as a High Impact Practice.
-Because they are curated, evidence-rich websites, Honors ePortfolios document academic transformation and help students compete for scholarships and places in bachelor’s degree programs.
+Because they are curated, evidence-rich websites, Honors ePortfolios document academic transformation and help students compete for scholarships and admissions in bachelor’s degree programs.

 Honors Courses

 Honors courses challenge students with critical reading and reflection exercises, integrative discussions, and assignments that set them up for further academic success in their major.
 The Honors courses satisfy the Social Science (SS), the Humanities (HU), and the second half of the Composition (EN) General Education requirements.
-Students applying for the program should not have already satisfied these requirements through their coursework at SLCC or in high school concurrent enrollment courses.

 Success Coaching